-Many of us work hard throughout our lives, and expect that our later years will be spent reaping the rewards of this hard work - perhaps travelling, mastering a new skill, and spending times with our loved ones, particularly our grandchildren.
+MANY of us work hard throughout our lives and expect that our later years will be spent reaping the rewards of this hard work perhaps travelling, mastering a new skill and spending time with our loved ones, particularly our grandchildren.

-But this idyllic dream isn't realised for many older Queenslanders, as an increasing number of grandparents are denied contact with their grandchildren due to family breakdown, parental drug use and domestic violence.
+But this idyllic dream isn't realised for many older Oueenslanders, as an increasing number of grandparents are denied contact with their grandchildren due to family breakdown, parental drug use and domestic violence.

-Alternatively, grandparents may be forced to take on a larger role in their grandchildren's lives due to working parents and increasing costs of childcare.
+Grandparents may also be forced to take on a larger role in their grandchildren's lives due to working parents and increasing costs of childcare.

-Part of the problem is the growing issue of drug use in regional Queensland, in particular ice which can cause parents to completely disengage from all activities.
-Their drug use can mean that they are not a fit and proper parent to their children.
+Part of the problem is the growing issue of drug use in regional Queensland, in particular ice, which can cause parents to completely disengage.
+Their drug use can mean they are not a fit and proper parent to their children.

-Sometimes parents are in prison or 'disappear' due to drug taking binges.
+Sometimes parents are in prison or "disappear" due to drug-taking binges.